bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 Be sure to use hard system ordering dependencies when needed to ensure that downstream consumers cannot accidentally break your system sets which require command processing by moving systems into the same stage.
 **Systems which must live in separate stages due to hard system ordering rules must be in separate system sets in order to allow users to add them to their own stages freely.**

+### Standalone `bevy_ecs` usage

+Even if you're just using `bevy_ecs`, plugins can be a useful tool for enabling code reuse and managing dependencies.

+Instead of adding plugins to your app, independently add their system sets to your schedule and their resources to your world.

 ## Implementation strategy